Marin and Sonoma Pumpkin Patches 2023

 santarosapumpkinpatch.com

-Santa Rosa Pumpkin Patch offers 10 acres of pumpkins and their huge 8-acre corn maze this year.
+Santa Rosa Pumpkin Patch offers 10 acres of pumpkins and their huge 8-acre corn maze this year as well as attractions like hay rides, games, a petting zoo, pumpkin blasters, bounce houses, pony rides, and more.
 Read our review of Santa Rosa Pumpkin Patch.

 Muelrath Ranches Pumpkin Patch — Santa Rosa